-We, at Executium, follow our exchanges that we provide API connectivity very closely.
+We at Executium follow our exchanges where we provide API connectivity very closely.
 We become concerned anytime there are troubles at a certain exchange, and we look to enlighten our users with some of our insight into such exchanges.
 We start with this most curious case of OKEX, a longtime running exchange, originally serving Mainland China customers mostly before pivoting in 2017.

 Problem with OKex

 October 16th, 2020 provided quite a nasty surprise to OKEX users, with the exchange announcing that all withdrawals were suspended for an indefinite period of time.
-It was noted that a keyholder for withdrawals, was taken into police custody and so was unable to make such withdrawals (from likely Cold to Hot wallets).
-It is implied also, that the person was also inaccessible.
+It's noted that a keyholder for withdrawals was taken into police custody and so was unable to make such withdrawals (from likely Cold to Hot wallets).
+It is also implied that the person was also inaccessible.

 A crypto related writer, Colin Wu, has reported on some of the timing of this matter*, and provides some starting insights on the potential wait for Okex for the release to Mr. Xu.
-There is a particular mention of 37 days, and this is regarding procedural detention times as per Chinese law.
+As per Chinese law, there is a particular mention of 37 days, and this is regarding procedural detention times.
 There is an initial holding period that can be requested by the police for 7 days for questioning and investigation of a person, and such period can be extended for another 30 days.
 Within this period, the police must present evidence to the prosecutor, so that the prosecutor can bring formal charges on the detainee.

-Others have noted to us about a far more speculative (less likely) but concerning scenario that may involve the entirety of Okex, and the police may look to seize and unwind the company and assets.
-This would be somewhat similar to a P2P lending sites that have been seized by the authorities and then wound down.
-This would spell to be a messy situation as wallet access is held in one jurisdiction while the entities supposedly in question would be in other jurisdictions.
-This we feel could have users in limbo over assets for years.
-You can get a visual of the timeline below:
+Others have noted to us a far more speculative (less likely) but concerning scenario that may involve the entirety of Okex and the police may look to seize and unwind the company and its assets.
+This would be somewhat similar to a P2P lending site that has been seized by the authorities and then wound down.
+This would spell out to be a messy situation as wallet access is held in one jurisdiction while the entities supposedly in question would be in other jurisdictions.
+This, we feel, could have users in limbo over assets for years.
+You can find a visual of the timeline below:

-While we don’t know for sure, if could be a long time potentially to withdraw assets from the exchange.
+While we don’t know for sure if it could take a long time to potentially withdraw assets from the exchange.

 Converting Assets to Markers

-How to withdraw from OKex?
+How do I withdraw from OKex?
 It costs a spread, but you can use some OTC method in China, or use a wrapper through some providers.

 Since the announcement, we have heard of OTC transactions in China quoting OKex assets (namely USDT) at around 80 to 85 cents on the dollar.
 This would mean that 0.8 USDT freely moving in the outside world could buy one up to 1 USDT stuck in OKEX.

 CoinEx Exchange then started a wrapper, tethered to 1 USDT stuck in Okex*.
-This would be done through users still able to utilize the internal transfer functions within OKex.
+This will be done through users still able to utilize the internal transfer functions within OKex.
 Where an internal transfer would be exchanged for an IOU type of asset on CoinEx and traded.
-There tokens are now trading near 86-87 cents on the OK USDT.
-Poloniex have also just launched the same.
+Their tokens now trade nearly 86-87 cents on OK USDT.
+Poloniex has also just launched the same.
 However, to date, it seems that the CoinEx internal transfer address has now been disabled by OKex.

 Outright Rescue Shot Down

-Restart of OTC P2P Trading and NOBTC/WBTC Uniswap Pool
+Restart OTC P2P Trading and NOBTC/WBTC Uniswap Pool

 OKEX has restarted P2P OTC trading for fiat on its platform, enabling users to trade P2P on their assets in OKEX, namely BTC, USDT and others.
 This has allowed at least where OTC platforms are widely used, a mechanism for risk transfer.